Shiwa/pokedense/README.md

 Caching all pokemon data: I did not find a way to provide filters to pokeAPI or to fetch height/weight in one query, so I had to get data in 2 steps.
 Caching all needed data allows to provide required functionnality without spamming the pokeAPI.
 A more advanced project may cache data in permanent storage instead of memory and update with a batch mechanism.

+### Frontend

+I’m not familiar with angular, so I used the bootstraper with the simplest configuration, in a distinct folder to avoid any interference with the maven pipeline.